MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 ### vCore model

+Azure SQL Database computes your total billable backup storage as a cumulative value across all backup files.
+Every hour, this value is reported to the Azure billing pipeline, which aggregates this hourly usage to get your backup storage consumption at the end of each month.
+If a database is deleted, backup storage consumption will gradually decrease as older backups age out and are deleted.
+Because differential backups and log backups require an earlier full backup to be restorable, all three backup types are purged together in weekly sets.
+Once all backups are deleted, billing stops.

+Backup storage cost is calculated differently for Hyperscale databases, more information can be found in [Hyperscale backup storage costs](hyperscale-automated-backups-overview.md#backup-storage-costs).

 For single databases in SQL Database, a backup storage amount equal to 100 percent of the maximum data storage size for the database is provided at no extra charge.
+The following equation is used to calculate the total billable backup storage usage:

+`Total billable backup storage size = (size of full backups + size of differential backups + size of log backups) – maximum data storage`

 For elastic pools, a backup storage amount equal to 100 percent of the maximum data storage for the pool storage size, respectively, is provided at no extra charge.

-For single databases, this equation is used to calculate the total billable backup storage usage:

-`Total billable backup storage size = (size of full backups + size of differential backups + size of log backups) – maximum data storage`

 For pooled databases, the total billable backup storage size is aggregated at the pool level and is calculated as follows:

 `Total billable backup storage size = (total size of all full backups + total size of all differential backups + total size of all log backups) - maximum pool data storage`

 Total billable backup storage, if any, will be charged in GB/month as per the rate of the backup storage redundancy used.
 This backup storage consumption will depend on the workload and size of individual databases, elastic pools, and managed instances.
 Heavily modified databases have larger differential and log backups, because the size of these backups is proportional to the amount of changed data.
 Therefore, such databases will have higher backup charges.

-Formulae used to calculate backup storage costs for Hyperscale databases can be found in [Hyperscale backup storage costs](hyperscale-automated-backups-overview.md#backup-storage-costs).

-Azure SQL Database computes your total billable backup storage as a cumulative value across all backup files.
-Every hour, this value is reported to the Azure billing pipeline, which aggregates this hourly usage to get your backup storage consumption at the end of each month.
-If a database is deleted, backup storage consumption will gradually decrease as older backups age out and are deleted.
-Because differential backups and log backups require an earlier full backup to be restorable, all three backup types are purged together in weekly sets.
-Once all backups are deleted, billing stops.

 As a simplified example, assume a database has accumulated 744 GB of backup storage and that this amount stays constant throughout an entire month because the database is completely idle.
 To convert this cumulative storage consumption to hourly usage, divide it by 744.0 (31 days per month * 24 hours per day).
 SQL Database will report to Azure billing pipeline that the database consumed 1 GB of PITR backup each hour, at a constant rate.
 Azure billing will aggregate this consumption and show a usage of 744 GB for the entire month.
 The cost will be based on the amount/GB/month rate in your region.